 You may choose the option

 When picking up the call, the agent may decide to accept or decline the call.
-If the agent does not pick up the call or declines, iLert will automatically call the next user in the policy.
+If the agent does not pick up the call or declines, ilert will automatically call the next user in the policy.

 Yet if a voicemail is present instead, the caller will be redirected to the voicemail.
-In case she leaves a voicemail, the voicemail will be attached to the incident of the incoming call and escalated once again to the targeted escalation.
+In case she leaves a voicemail, the voicemail will be attached to the alert of the incoming call and escalated once again to the targeted escalation.